 When I first began to study and ask questions about Texas during the Reconstruction Period, I received the impression that all went rather smoothly.
 Texans accepted the federal troops, freed the slaves, and continued with their business, I was told.

 What an incredible lie!
-The following book has the facts:
+The following book has some of the facts:

 Richter, William L., Overreached on All Sides.
 The Freedman's Bureau Administration in Texas 1865-1868.
 Texas A&M Univ Press, College station, 1991.
 For forty months, the Freedman's Bureau attempted to enforce the ideals of political liberty, and, to a lesser extent, economic liberty for African Americans in Texas.
 This book details their failure to stop lynchings, continued slavery, torture, rape, robbery, and illegal exploitation.
 The victorious North lacked both the material resources and the commitment to carry out these ideals.